 20th June 2024

-Equality Now, together with the partners – The Human Rights Movement Bir Duino-Kyrgyzstan and Positive Dialogue, submitted the information on the List of Issues Prior to Reporting for Kyrgyzstan for Consideration by the Committee Against Torture at its 81st Session with concerns about addressing sexual violence against women and girls, in particular against women and girls with disabilities, including those in psychiatric and psychoneurological institutions, social care homes, and other places of deprivation of liberty.
+Equality Now, together with the partners, the Human Rights Movement Bir Duino-Kyrgyzstan and Positive Dialogue, submitted the information on the List of Issues prior to Reporting for Kyrgyzstan for Consideration by the Committee Against Torture at its 81st Session with concerns about addressing sexual violence against women and girls, in particular against women and girls with disabilities, including those in psychiatric and psychoneurological institutions, social care homes, and other places of deprivation of liberty.

 What’s included in the submission?